 1. Tents, sleeping bags & sleeping pads

 Unless you actually are sleeping in your car, you’re going to need somewhere to sleep.
+Most prefer a tent to provide some cover overhead (but camping under the stars is pretty great too!).

-Some people like to sleep on a sleeping pad in the open air under the stars.
-Most prefer a tent to provide some cover overhead.
 There are various different types of tents (we put them into 8 categories), so find the one that’s right for you.

-2. Means of starting a fire
+3. Means of starting a fire

 - Matches